Spatial-Data-Science-and-GEO-AI-Lab/.github/profile/README.md

-## Welcome to Spatial Data Science and GEO-AL Lab! 👋
+## Welcome to Spatial Data Science and GEO-AI (SDGAI) Lab! 👋

 This organization hosts repositories created as part of the lab's research activities.
-The Lab is based Department of Human Geography and Spatial Planning, Utrecht University; lead by Dr SM Labib
+The Lab is based Department of Human Geography and Spatial Planning, Utrecht University, led by Dr SM Labib.
+Details of the lab activities will follow...!

 <!--
 **Here are some ideas to get you started:**